flashwing-04/showtime-website-project-archive/content/ws22/bachelor/b4-rearchitecting-services/techstack.md

 - API Gateway to get and process a large number of simultaneous API requests and to expose the Lambda endpoint to the internet
 - Lambda to run code serverless only on demand and only to the required extent.
 - S3 to store input traffic
-- SQS to to store transformed input data pending further processing.
+- SQS to store transformed input data pending further processing.
 {{<image src="aws.png">}}